Facility Shutdown Week - May 4-10

 Partner climb allows climbers to come in and belay for themselves.
 This is a time that is usually quieter than Open Climb and allows the climbers to climb the wall without waiting in any lines.
 In order to attend Partner Climb shifts, you must be belay certified through the ORC.

 In top rope climbing, the rope goes from the belayer on the ground through the anchors at the top of the wall and back down to wherever the climber may be on the route.
 The climber is below their protection - what catches them when they fall - at all times.
 At the ORC we offer another style of climbing called lead climbing.
 In lead climbing the rope goes from the belayer on the ground right to the climber, who clips into their gear as they climb up the wall.
 They are not anchored in at the top until they get there, so the climber is literally "leading" the rope up the wall.

 Kid's Climb Fridays

 Need a fun family activity for Friday night?
 Come join the ORC crew at the climbing wall for an evening of adventure.
 Let the kids go crazy!
 This is a family-friendly program to help teach the sport of climbing to the next generation.
-Kid's Climb is held every Friday night from 6 - 9 p.m. unless otherwise noted.
-The climb is FREE for rec members and non-members must obtain a $8 day pass.
+Kid's Climb is held every Friday night from 6 - 9 p.m. unless otherwise noted during the fall and winter semesters.
+The climb is FREE for rec members and non-members must obtain a $10 day pass.

 Climbing Lessons - Semi-private or Private